-You should carefully consider the risks described below and the risks described under the heading "Risk Factors" on page 10 of the 2017 Form 10-K, as the same may be updated from time to time by our future filings under the Securities Exchange Act of 1934, as amended, or the Exchange Act, before making an investment decision.
+You should carefully consider the risks described below and the risks described under the heading "Risk Factors" on page 9 of the 2018 Form 10-K, as the same may be updated from time to time by our future filings under the Securities Exchange Act of 1934, as amended, or the Exchange Act, before making an investment decision.
 You should also refer to the other information included in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus, including our consolidated financial statements, and related notes, and the statements of revenues and certain expenses of certain of our properties, and related notes, incorporated by reference into this prospectus supplement and in the accompanying prospectus.
 The risks and uncertainties described below and in the documents incorporated by reference herein and in the accompanying prospectus are not the only risks and uncertainties we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may materially and adversely affect us.
 If certain of the risks described below or in the risk factors incorporated by reference herein and in the accompanying prospectus actually occur, our business, financial condition, liquidity, results of operations, funds from operations and prospects would suffer, potentially materially.
 In that event the trading price of our common stock could decline, and you may lose all or part of your investment in our common stock.
-The risk factors discussed below and incorporated by reference into this prospectus and our actual results may differ substantially from those discussed in these forward-looking statements.
+The risk factors discussed below and incorporated by reference into this prospectus supplement and the accompanying prospectus also include forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
 See "Statements Regarding Forward-Looking Information."